exelearning/exereader/README.md

 eXeReader is a GPL2+ free/libre Android app to read eXeLearning contents.

-It reads HTML websites created with eXeLearning.
+It reads HTML websites created with eXeLearning: https://exelearning.net/

 ## About